List $k$-Colouring $P_t$-Free Graphs: a Mim-width Perspective: Introduction

 The complexity of {\sc Colouring} for $H$-free graphs has been settled for every graph $H$~\cite{KKTW01}, but there are still infinitely many open cases for {\sc $k$-Colouring} restricted to $H$-free graphs when $H$ is a {\it linear forest}, that is, a disjoint union of paths.
 We refer to~\cite{GJPS17} for a survey and to~\cite{CHSZ18,CSZ,KMMNPS18} for updated summaries.
 In particular, Ho\`ang et al.~\cite{HKLSS10} proved that for every integer $k\geq 1$, {\sc $k$-Colouring} is polynomial-time solvable for $P_5$-free graphs.
-This result was generalized by Couturier et al.~\cite{CGKP15} as follows:
+Their proof is in fact a proof for {\sc List $k$-Colouring}.
+The result of~\cite{HKLSS10} was generalized by Couturier et al.~\cite{CGKP15} as follows:

 \begin{theorem}[\cite{CGKP15}] For every $k\geq 1$ and $s\geq 0$, {\sc List $k$-Colouring} is polynomial-time solvable for $(sP_1+P_5)$-free graphs. \end{theorem}